What Is an ISIC Code? (ISIC Rev. 5) | International Industry Classification

 • Is ISIC used directly by businesses?

 ISIC is primarily a statistical standard.
-Many businesses primarily reference regional systems (such as NAICS or NACE) and map to ISIC for cross-country comparability.
+Many businesses work directly with regional systems such as NAICS or NACE and map to ISIC when cross-country comparability is needed.

 • What ISIC revision should I use in 2026?

-ISIC Rev. 5 is the current UN-endorsed revision.
-ISIC Rev. 4 remains widely implemented in existing datasets; transitions occur on phased national timelines.
+ISIC Rev. 5 is the current UN-endorsed revision, but ISIC Rev. 4 remains widely implemented in existing datasets.
 For defensible work, record the revision used and document any cross-revision mapping.

 • Can ISIC be converted to NAICS?

 Yes, but mappings can be non-unique.
-Convert, then validate the best-fit match against the unit’s predominant activity and category definitions.
+Convert, then validate the result against the unit’s predominant activity and the category definitions.
+ISIC-to-NAICS Conversion Tool

 • Can NAICS be converted to ISIC?

 Yes.
-This is commonly used for multi-country reporting and harmonization.
-Validate the mapping against the organization’s primary activity.
+This is common in multi-country reporting and harmonization.
+The result should still be checked against the organization’s primary activity.
+NAICS-to-ISIC Conversion Tool

 • How does ISIC relate to NACE?

-These sources provide UN definitions, published ISIC materials, and UN documentation related to ISIC Rev. 5.
-They are provided as guidance references and do not represent endorsement by SICCODE.com.
+These sources provide UN definitions, published ISIC materials, and UN documentation related to ISIC Rev. 4 and Rev. 5.
+They are provided as guidance references.